MESSAGE FROM THE ATTORNEY GENERAL

 4. Arrest Rate

 The “arrest rate” is the fourth summary metric included in Table 1 that may be useful for assessing bias in traffic enforcement.
-Statewide, 4.68% of all traffic stops resulted in an arrest (72,017/1,539,477).
-The probability of arrest varies across racial and ethnic groups.
+Statewide, 4.89% of all traffic stops resulted in an arrest (74,553/1,524,640)

-Approximately 6.37% of the stops of Blacks and 6.26% of the stops of Hispanics resulted in arrest, compared with about 4.25% of the stops of whites.
-Asians (2.31%), American Indians (4.17%), and people of mixed or unknown race (3.31%) had lower arrest rates than whites.
-The dynamic of Blacks and Hispanics being arrested at a higher rate than whites likely affects the discrepancies in search and contraband hit rates as described above.
+Approximately 6.21% of the stops of Blacks, 6.34% of the stops of Hispanics, and 4.68% of the stops of American Indians resulted in arrest, compared with about 4.55% of the stops of Whites.
+Asians (2.34%) and people of mixed or unknown race (3.91%) had lower arrest rates than Whites.
+The dynamic of Blacks and Hispanics being arrested at a higher rate likely impacts search and contraband hit rates as described above.

 Like the other post-stop metrics, the arrest rate does not suffer from benchmark issues, however, officer discretion should still be considered as described above.